Dr. Li Zhang

 “Heme has a ‘Jeckyll and Hyde’ aspect to it,” Zhang said.
 “If produced correctly, it is vital to life, but when abnormalities are present in heme production, it can lead to life-threatening problems.”

-In 2007, Zhang arrived from Columbia University to UT Dallas, where she is a professor of molecular and cell biology in the School of Natural Sciences and Mathematics.
+In 2007, Zhang arrived from Columbia University to UT Dallas, where she is a professor of biological sciences in the School of Natural Sciences and Mathematics.

 Zhang’s lab combines approaches of molecular and cellular biology with genomics and computational approaches.
 For example, Zhang worked with a colleague at the Memorial Sloan-Kettering Cancer Center in New York in 2008 to develop a novel computer algorithm to answer a biological question: What genes control cells when oxygen is lost?
 Using massive data sets, the researchers looked for patterns that provided genetic snapshots of the state of the cells.